nuxt/docs/en/guide/index.md

 ---
 title: Introduction
-description: The 25th of October 2016, the team behind zeit.co, announced Next.js, a framework for server-rendered React applications.
-Few hours after the announcement, the idea of creating server-rendered Vue.js applications the same way as Next.js was obvious: Nuxt.js was born.
+description: "The 25th of October 2016, the team behind zeit.co, announced Next.js, a framework for server-rendered React applications.
+Few hours after the announcement, the idea of creating server-rendered Vue.js applications the same way as Next.js was obvious: Nuxt.js was born."
 ---

 > The 25th of October 2016, the team behind [zeit.co](https://zeit.co/), announced [Next.js](https://zeit.co/blog/next), a framework for server-rendered React applications.
 Few hours after the announcement, the idea of creating server-rendered [Vue.js](https://vuejs.org) applications the same way as Next.js was obvious: **Nuxt.js** was born.